Lions OC Cooter out after subpar '18 season

 ALLEN PARK, Mich. -- The Detroit Lions announced they won't renew the contract of offensive coordinator Jim Bob Cooter after the offense sputtered throughout head coach Matt Patricia's first season with the franchise.

-Cooter, 34, had been the Lions' offensive coordinator for three and a half seasons, surviving the team's move from former head coach Jim Caldwell to Patricia after last year.
+Cooter, 34, had been the Lions' offensive coordinator for three-and-a-half seasons, remaining with the team during the transition from former head coach Jim Caldwell to Patricia after last season.
 The offense never really materialized despite three first-round picks and two highly touted free agents on the offensive line.

 The Lions ranked in the bottom-third of the league in most categories throughout the season.
 Matthew Stafford appeared to regress after two of the better years of his career under Cooter in 2016 and 2017.
 He threw for fewer than 4,000 yards (3,777) for the first time in a season in which he played all 16 games.